 Finally, Some Good News by author Delicious Tacos is a prescient and impressive accomplishment in writing.
 It’s also vulgar, unapologetic, offensive, and politically incorrect in almost every way imaginable.

-Which is why I can’t recommend it highly enough.
+Which is why I can’t recommend it enough.

-This book, which I read in one sitting because it was so compellingly written, is a treat to the reader because you realize very early on that the author is in full command of his voice, style, and narrative.
+This book, which I read in one sitting because it was so well written, is a treat to the reader because you realize from the start that the author is in full command of his voice, style, and narrative.

-Speaking of style, the one with which Mr. Tacos writes is easy to grasp, most notably that he forgoes quotation marks around dialogue and just lets the conversations flow.
-As you read the novel, the switch between characters talking and narrative becomes seamless.
+Speaking of style, the one with which Mr. Tacos writes is easy to grasp, as he forgoes quotation marks around dialogue and just lets the conversations flow.
+As you read the novel, the switch between characters talking and the narrative becomes seamless.

 Now, if you didn’t get the hint from the first paragraph, this is where I’ll offer this warning.
 If you’re easily offended just keep walking.
 This book is unflinching in its description of a modern man, navigating his way through the world of Social Media, Dating Apps like Tinder, Sex and Relationships, Despair and Hope, and the state of the unstable world we find ourselves in.

-But it’s also a genuinely Honest book.
+But it’s also an honest book.
 Which is what made it so difficult to put down.
 Which is why I began reading it late on a Friday night and didn’t stop until early Saturday morning when I was done with it.
 Short (though non-linear) chapters with tight, well-thought out narratives made for a quick read and several days afterward of thinking, “What the hell was that?”